Madeleine Mant //

 - Acting on the social determinants of health

 These themes were adopted from the Centers for Disease Control and Prevention’s “Ten Great Public Health Achievements in the 20th Century” (1999) with the addition of achievements #11 and #12, which were defined as “particularly Canadian.”
 I took these 12 themes as the inspirational framework for my second-year undergraduate course Introduction to Anthropology of Health’s summative assignment this semester.
 The assignment, entitled “Anthropology of Health in 100 Objects,”* tasked students with choosing an object (read: artifact, thing, moment, discovery, item, photograph, etc.) and contextualizing their choice using the themes outlined by the Canadian Public Health Association.
-To aid in this venture, I created a 10-part series of “100 Object” examples, highlighting a specific event in Canadian public history using historic dress and personas.
+To aid in this venture, I created a 10-part series of “100 Object” examples, highlighting a specific event in Canadian public health history using historic dress and personas.

 1900-1909: 1908 – Canadian Medical Association appoints a milk commission.
 The glass of milk represents efforts to improve food safety through pasteurization.

 1910-1919: 1918 – Influenza pandemic.
 The gauze mask represents attempts at infectious disease control.